 Mixed hearing loss

-Mixed hearing loss is a combination of both conductive and sensorineural hearing loss.
+Mixed Hearing Loss (MHL) is a combination of both conductive and sensorineural hearing loss.

 Otitis Externa (swimmer's ear)